 - (d) Dwelling types permitted.
 Except in the RSF-1, RSF-2, RSF-3 and RSF-4 zoning districts, all types of attached and detached single-family residential dwellings may be permitted in a cluster subdivision.
 In the RSF-1, RSF-2, RSF-3 and RSF-4 districts only single-family detached dwellings will be permitted in a cluster subdivision.
-Within cluster subdivisions, a variety of lots sizes housing types shall be encouraged. - (e) Modification of street, yard and lot requirements.
-Modifications and variations to the lot area, lot width and depth, and-minimum yard setback, street width and layout requirements of the applicable zone may be permitted if shown on the design plat and such plat is approved by the development review board and city commission.
+Within cluster subdivisions, a variety of lots sizes and architectural typologies housing types shall be encouraged. - (e) Modification of street, yard and lot requirements.
+Modifications and variations to the lot area, lot width and depth, and-minimum yard setback, street width and layout requirements of the applicable zone may be permitted if shown on the design plat and such plat is approved by the development review board and-city commission.
 Each cluster subdivision may use zero lot line, regular lots or a combination of the two.
-However, each lot in a cluster subdivision which directly abuts developed property not in a cluster subdivision shall not: - (1) Have an abutting side or rear yard which is less than that required for the abutting property; and - (2) Have a lot width, which is less than 75 percent of the minimum lot width required in the zoning district for the abutting property. - (3) Have a minimum lot size that is not less than the following for single family districts:
+However, each lot in a cluster subdivision which directly abuts developed property not in a cluster subdivision shall not: - (1) Have an abutting side or rear yard which is less than that required for the abutting property; and - (2) Have a lot width, which is less than 75 percent of the minimum lot width required in the zoning district for the abutting property.